Summer 2025

 NYU Abu Dhabi welcomes the unique experiences and insights visiting students bring to the university and region.

-Students must hold a valid UAE residence visa or a UAE citizenship in order to be eligible to take part in the program.
+Students must hold a valid UAE residence visa or UAE citizenship in order to be eligible to take part in the program.
 NYUAD is unable to sponsor a residence visa solely for the purpose of this program.
 For NYU New York and NYU Shanghai students, this means the program is open only to students sponsored by NYUAD and students who are otherwise resident in the UAE.

 Details | |